-- 7.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils. - 7.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+- 7.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils.
+The Senior Mental Health lead at Swainswick Church School is Mrs Jenni Simmons. - 7.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour and education. - 7.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will discuss it with the DSL or a deputy.

-8 Children who are lesbian, gay, bi or trans (LGBT)
+8 Children who are lesbian, gay, bi trans or questioning their gender (LGBTQ+)

-- 8.1 The fact that a child or young person may be LGBT is not in itself an inherent risk factor for harm.
-Unfortunately, children who are LGBT, or are simply perceived as LGBT, can be targeted by other children.
-The risk to those children can be compounded where children who are LGBT lack a trusted adult with who they can be open. - 8.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them.
-Staff should refer to the schools' Behaviour Policy and Trust Transgender policy.
+8.1 Informed by Keeping Children Safe in Education 2024 (Page 55), the fact that a child or young person may be LGBTQ+ is not in itself an inherent risk factor for harm.
+Unfortunately, children who are or are perceived to be LGBTQ+, or can be targeted by other children.
+The risk to those children can be compounded where such children lack a trusted adult with who they can be open.

+8.2 Our staff endeavour to reduce the barriers and provide a safe space for those children to speak out or share their concerns with them.